ArminNiessner/Loguino/README.md

 ### Thermocouple (Granier-sap-flow sensor):

-* Connect one end to Ch+ and the other end the Ch-
+* Connect one end to Ch+ and the other end to Ch-

 * Set gain of ADC to “3”